 Columbus musical legend Hank Marr was one of the world’s masters of the Hammond B-3 organ.
 Along with Hank’s celebrity status as a member of the jazz elite, he was a dedicated and gifted educator.
 In recognition of over fifty years as a performer, teacher, arranger and conductor, the Jazz Arts Group has established the Hank Marr High School Jazz Award as a tribute to this special individual.
-His willingness to “pass it on” makes the encouragement of young jazz artists an important and meaningful activity.
+This award will recognize an outstanding high school musicians and their dedication jazz performance.

 Grand Prize winner will be awarded: